hwangy/DistributedWireProtocols/design_notebook.md

 > **Enhancement** Messages addressed to non-existent users should fail
 > Previously, you are able to send messages to non-existent users.
 This has been fixed.

+> **Bug** We encountered an issue where we saw an error `HTTP/2 client preface string missing or corrupt.`.

+From searching on Google, this seems to be often caused by an issue where one side of the connection is using TLS and the other is just plain text.
+However, this was not fixed by setting `.usePlainText()` on the connection side.
+The way we were initializing our server seemed exactly the same as the example on the gRPC website which was confusing.

+In the end, I was able to fix it by using a slightly different constructor for the server, which uses a `ServerBuilder` not the `Grpc.newServerBuilderForPort`.